AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 }
 ```

-- **candidate pubkey**   candidate id
+- **candidate pubkey**   candidate public key
 - **amount**   amount token to vote
 - **end timestamp**  before which, your vote works.

-Before the end time, you can change your vote to other candidate.
+Before the end time, you are able to change your vote target to other candidates.
 Q: public key, address
 ```Protobuf
 rpc ChangeVotingOption (ChangeVotingOptionInput) returns google.protobuf.Empty){}